Thabuki/gta-sync-radio/README.md

 - **Sync drift**: There may be a drift of approximately 20 seconds between users due to network latency, buffer delays, and browser-specific playback timing.
 The Re-sync button can help minimize this drift.

-- **Logo centering offset**: Station and modal logos are intentionally nudged slightly to the left using a small global CSS offset.
-This provides a consistent visual center across mixed assets and aspect ratios, which proved tricky to solve purely algorithmically.
+- **Logo centering offset**: Station and modal logos are intentionally nudged slightly to the left using hard-coded CSS offsets to achieve consistent visual centering across mixed assets and aspect ratios.
+Different values are used for desktop and mobile viewports, and the alignment may appear imperfect on intermediate or uncommon screen sizes.

 ## Usage